 – reducing the number of people each person has contact with by using designated space or seating for different teams, ‘fixed teams’, ‘partnering’ or ‘cohorting’ (so each person works with the same consistent group)

 – giving preference to back-to-back or side-to-side working or using screens or barriers to separate people from each other

 Bear in mind that screens are only likely to be beneficial if placed between people who will come into close face-to-face proximity with each other.

 Encouraging the use of face coverings by workers or customers in enclosed and crowded spaces.
-There is no longer a legal requirement for staff and customers to wear face coverings in most hospitality venues, except in takeaway services without space for consuming food and drink.
+There is no legal requirement for staff and customers to wear face coverings in most hospitality venues, except in takeaway services without space for consuming food and drink.

 If you wish to require the use of face coverings by workers and customers in a workplace or venue, you will need to consider carefully how this fits with other obligations to workers and customers arising from the law on employment rights, health and safety and equality legislation.

 To reduce the risk of the virus spreading through contaminated surfaces, you should consider: